ericmjl/genomic-surveillance-whitepaper/genomic-surveillance-whitepaper.md

 csl: nature.csl
 ---

+## Summary

+This whitepaper describes the current state-of-the-art on real-time pathogen surveillance, as well as a proposal for building the necessary infrastructure to deliver insights from genomic data.

 ## Abstract

 This whitepaper proposes an implementation on the current state-of-the-art on real-time pathogen surveillance, as well as a proposal for building the necessary infrastructure to deliver insights from genomic data.